myarmolinsky/Ponkemo-v2/README.md

   - Pokedex completion
   - Special badges for completing each challenge
 - Dynamax (player must choose between their team having Dynamax or Mega Pokemon and Z moves)

 ## Notes

 - Some Pokemon's evolution conditions have been changed or adjusted
   - Time of day evolutions are out
   - Some Pokemon Egg Groups have been changed (Generation 8 fossil Pokemon)
   - Magnetic field and other odd/specific conditions are out (replaced with stone evolution)
 - If you wish to see Pokemon at the current stage of this project, add a file to the config folder called "default.json" and put this text inside it:

 ```
 {
   "mongoURI": "mongodb+srv://Ponkemo:TestPassword123@devconnector-1edv7.mongodb.net/Ponkemo"
 }
 ```

+- Pokemon are able to learn every move they have been able to learn throughout the generations.
+This is because I feel like if a Pokemon was able to learn the move once, it should still be able to learn it.